cice-classroom/2-github/README.md

 0. Add a badge to displays Github Actions status
 0. Add an Issue templates
 0. Add a pull request template

+Add a link to the repository here in the README.

+Link: <YOUR_REPOSITORY>